Self-Supervised Visuo-Tactile Pretraining to Locate and Follow Garment Features: Methods

 \subsection{Rotation Prediction Network}

-We train a separate rotation network $h_\psi: O_\mathrm{vis} \times O_\mathrm{tac} \rightarrow [0, 1]^{N_b}$ on the same dataset to learn the difference in rotation between a vision image and a tactile image (rotated via data augmentation).
+We train a separate rotation network $h_\psi: O_\mathrm{vis} \times O_\mathrm{tac} \rightarrow [0, 1]^{N_b}$ on the same dataset to learn the difference in rotation between a vision image and a tactile image.
 We use color augmentation to prevent potential spurious lighting statistics in the data \cite{Efros2015}.
 We discretize the rotations into $N_b$ buckets uniformly between 0$^\circ$ and 360$^\circ$ and formulate the problem as classification where the input is a concatenated visuo-tactile image pair and the output is a distribution over bucket indices.
+Classification aids in learning multi-modality in rotations ($\pm 180^\circ$).
+See Appendix \ref{app-rotation} for further details.